Friday 11 September 2015 (Day 110: Noyon to Monampteuil, France)

 Suddenly there are a ton of road cyclists coming and going – I don’t when last I saw so many groups of lycra-clad (mostly) men out ticking through their kilometres.

 In Champs, I stop at a French war cemetery where a fifth, or so, of the graves are for Muslims.
 In the same space, a German cemetery – where each cross has two names.
-I find six Jews in their ranks – unlike in the American cemeteries of Normandy, these German-Jews didn’t get stars of David, so they are a bit harder to find.
+I find six Jews in their ranks – unlike in the American cemeteries of Normandy, these German-Jews didn’t get headstones shaped as Stars of David, so they are a bit harder to find.

 Each of these cemeteries feels like a handful of sand.
 I have circled all of them on the map between Amiens and Reims and it’s like 25.
 And still, like sand.
 11,000 Australians with no known graves – what must the numbers be for the French and the Germans, the English?